akhelloufi/android-code-cook/README.md

 # android-code-cook
-Example of old code android with eclipse
+Example of old code android with eclipse and android studio